Stopwatch-style Work Timer

 The spent time is calculated based on the difference between the value for the Timer time field and the current date and time.

-This workflow includes two modules.
+This workflow includes two rules.

 Start timer when the value for "Timer" becomes "Start"

-The first module contains an on-change rule that starts the timer.
+This on-change rule starts the timer.

 Stop timer when the value for "Timer" becomes "Stop"

 The default workflow doesn't set a value for the work type.
 If you want to set a default work type for work items that are generated by this workflow, you can customize this rule.
+For specific instructions, refer to the corresponding page in our Developer Portal.